Skip to main content

 chmod +x list-cfn-events.sh

-The chmod +x command sets the script’s execute permission bit, making it executable so you can run it directly with ./list-cfn-events.sh.
+The chmod +x command makes the script executable so it can be run with ./list-cfn-events.sh.

 Run the Script